 In any consignment, the number of shuttles delivered to a buyer against a dispatch note, shall constitute a lot.

-9.2 Unless otherwise agreed to between the buyer and the seller, the number of shuttles to be selected for inspection, shall be according to co1 (2) and col (3) of Table 2 [see also IS 2500 (Part 1)].
+9.2 Unless otherwise agreed to between the buyer and the seller, the number of shuttles to be selected for inspection, shall be according to co1 (2) and col (3) of Table 2 [see IS 2500 (Part 1)].

 9.3 Criteria for Conformity